Screening material (due by December 1st)

 Book a hotel in Montreal:

-Special accommodations have been arranged with four downtown hotels.
+Special accommodations have been arranged with several our downtown hotels.
 All hotels are within walking distance of the Schulich School of Music.

 Special room prices are available to the McGill University community: staff, students, visitors, etc.